An Uncomfortable Inheritance

 I have very few childhood memories — really hardly any at all — but I have always remembered the backyard, the dappled shade, the green cups, and the lounge chairs that particular Shabbos afternoon.
 My father, still in his suit pants, tie removed, his shirtsleeves rolled up.
 An embroidered red velvet yarmulke covering his head.
 My mother is hazier — my mother is always hazier — but she certainly witnessed the moment with Mrs. Kushner as she sat at the table laden with sliced brisket and cold poached asparagus.

 What was Mrs. Kushner really saying to me?
 What had she been thinking?
 I was being told: You’re one of us.
 And I was also being told: You’re not one of us.
 Which was it?
 And why has this memory stayed with me all my life?
 I’ve told the story of Mrs. Kushner before.
-I’ve written about it other essays.
+I’ve written about it in other essays.
 I thought the story’s significance was the trauma of being told as a child that, had I been alive during the war, I could have saved people — and my guilt that I wasn’t able to.
 But now I know that it was the kernel of truth embedded in that memory that kept it intact for me.
 Mrs. Kushner meant no harm as she gripped my arm and assessed me.
 She spoke without thinking, and in so doing, said what everyone thought when they looked at me.
 It was the first time I recall — though far from the last—that I was told I wasn’t who I believed myself to be.

 Another memory has more recently crystallized in my mind.
 It was 1988.
 I was twenty-five years old, and my father had been dead exactly two years.
 My mother had been badly injured in the car accident that killed my father, and I had spent the previous two years taking care of her.
 At the same time, I was in graduate school at Sarah Lawrence and I was writing my first novel as if my life depended on it — which, in a way, it did.